Q&A: How David Sinclair is Fighting Aging—and How You Can, Too

 What if someone told you that you could live for another 100 years... while remaining physically healthy and mentally sharp?
 You’d probably brush it off as science fiction.
 Turns out, it may be closer to fact.
 At least, if David Sinclair, PhD has anything to say about it.
 He’s the author of the New York Times bestseller, Lifespan: Why We Age and Why We Don’t Have To, a thrilling new book that asserts that, contrary to scientific dogma, aging is not inevitable—and makes the case for why this shouldn't be such a radical idea.

 As a world-renowned expert on the subject, David Sinclair is qualified to make such bold statements about aging.
-He’s a professor of genetics at Harvard Medical School, a co-director of the Paul F. Glenn Center for the Biology of Aging, and is Chairman of our Scientific Advisory Board at InsideTracker.
+He’s holds a Ph.D. in aging and epigenetics, a recognized leader in longevity research, and the Chairman of our Scientific Advisory Board at InsideTracker.
 He’s a popular guy outside of science, too.
 David recently joined Joe Rogan to teach him about aging, starred in a riveting NPR video feature on longevity, stopped by Good Morning America, and has appeared on Dr. Peter Attia's podcast and Dave Asprey's Bulletproof podcast to explain how to live better for longer.

 David makes a convincing argument for why it’s critical that we as a society reframe how we think about aging: there are ethical, social, economic, and ecological implications tied to our collective longevity.
 It’s one reason why here at InsideTracker, we developed the InnerAge test—we’ve long been advocates of the idea that you can improve your lifespan with simple changes.